-In School Days According to Humphrey we meet Hurry-Up-Harry, Tall-Paul and Small-Paul, Helpful-Holly and Rolling-Rosie.
 Hurry-Up-Harry is always late.
 Is it his parents’ fault?
-Is he just so observant that gets distracted?
+Is he just so observant that he gets distracted?
 Why does he dawdle?
-This may sound like a pedestrian concern – but Betty Birney sets it up so that the reader/listener empathizes with both Harry and his teacher (Mrs. Brisbane) but especially with Humphrey as he aches and schemes to help Harry solve his problem.
+This may sound like a pedestrian concern, but Betty Birney sets it up so that students and families empathize with both Harry and his teacher, and especially with Humphrey as he schemes to help Harry solve his problem.

-The Humphrey books tick as well because Humphrey goes home on the weekends.
-Students love that writer’s/reader’s/hamster’s window into the life of each new family.
-What they eat for dinner.
-How they watch TV.
-How the siblings and relations interact.
+The Humphrey books work their magic because Humphrey goes home with various members of the school community on the weekends.
+Students love the hamster’s window into the life of each new family: what they eat for dinner, how they watch TV, how the siblings and family members interact.
 Humphrey books are like a crystal ball for elementary school life.

 Most schools that read Humphrey end up pining for their own classroom hamsters.
-But students too relish in Humphrey’s hamster-eye view on his school.
+But students also relish Humphrey’s hamster-eye view on his school.
 He even sneaks out of his cage explores the school at night.
-(A la Harry Potter or the siblings in From the Mixed-Up Files of Mrs. Basil E. Frankweiler.)

-The truth is, Humphrey has all the ingredients: Witty.
-Funny.
-Sympathetic.
-Endearing.
-And that’s why families and schools are coming back for more – demanding more Humphrey titles.
-Keep on writing, Betty!
-Families will surely keep on reading.
-And we’ll keep bringing them program materials so everyone can celebrate Humphrey – his friends, his wisdom – and the salutary joy and pleasure of reading together as a community.
+Humphrey has all the ingredients of a winning character: witty, sympathetic, endearing.
+That’s why families and schools often come back to read more Humphrey titles.
+Read to Them will always be there to provide program materials to celebrate Humphrey – his friends, his wisdom – and the joy of reading together as a community.